cloudinary-devs/TQ-Extension-Cloudinary-Video/levels/cloudinary_video/objectives/m3_o2_dimensions/walkthrough.md

 ## <a name="crop">Crop</a>

-You can extract a part of a video using crop *c_crop*.
-You specify which part of the video to use for filling the required dimensions by giving the x and y coordinates of the top left corner, or by using the gravity parameter.
+The crop parameter *c_crop* specifies which part of the video to use for filling the required dimensions by giving the x and y coordinates of the top left corner, or by using the gravity parameter.
 The original proportions are retained.

 ```
 /c_crop,h_100,w_350,x_230,y_110/dog.mp4